Financial Market Roundup

 AND GROWTH

-On September 26th second quarter U.S. GDP was revised higher to 3.0%, above expectations, and well above first quarter’s 1.4% growth rate.
-The report detailed a strong and resilient U.S. consumer with personal consumption contributing 1.9% of the growth in the U.S. economy in the second quarter.
+On December 19th, third quarter U.S. GDP was revised higher from 2.8% to 3.1%, beating expectations and higher than second quarter’s 3.0% growth.
+The report detailed a strong and resilient U.S. consumer with personal consumption contributing over 2.5% of the growth in the U.S. economy.

-At this past September’s FOMC meeting the Fed released an update on their Summary of Economic Projections which details the central bank’s outlook on a variety of prospective economic measures.
-Specifically, investors digested lower inflation projections for 2024 and 2025 paired with increased unemployment projections for 2024 and 2025.
+At this past December’s FOMC meeting the Fed released an update on their Summary of Economic Projections which details the central bank’s outlook on a variety of prospective economic measures.
+Specifically, investors digested higher expected GDP growth and lower unemployment forecasts for 2025.
+This good news was somewhat offset by a higher core inflation expectation for 2025 when compared to the previous Summary of Economic Projections.

-Mortgage Rates moved lower in September as the Freddie Mac 30-year Primary Mortgage Market Survey fell to 6.08% as of September 26th, down 27 basis points from August 29th.
+Mortgage Rates moved slightly higher in December as the Freddie Mac 30-year Primary Mortgage Market Survey rose to 6.85% on December 26th, up 4 basis points from November 27th.